dannytaylor/pinspiroy/README.md

 pinspiroy is a linux driver workaround for the [Huion Inspiroy G10T](https://www.huiontablet.com/g10t.html).
 Note that this is not kernel-level driver, it is a user land implementation that creates virtual devices with uinput to mimic the tablet functionality.

-All features of the tablet are working with this, but it isn't an ideal fix.
-Also I'm not really familiar with python so this might be implemented poorly.
+All features of the tablet (except stylus side buttons) are working with this, but it isn't an ideal fix.
+Also I'm not too familiar with python so this might be implemented poorly.
 Hopefully this could be helpful for someone smarter than me to make a proper driver.
+If it this is helpful (or not working) for you I'd love to know! [@xhiggy] (https://twitter.com/xhiggy)

 ## Requirements
 - [pyusb](https://walac.github.io/pyusb/) (pip install pyusb)